 4.1.
 Generating Token using OAuth 2.0 Playground.

-We need to make sure the access token is authorized for our app specifically.
+We need to ensure the access token is authorized for our app.
 You can do that by typing in your own application information (the client id and client secret I told you to keep) in the “Setting” section: